How to resign from a job remotely

 Bluffing is not OK

-If your current situation could be tenable if a few key things change, then you should give your supervisor a chance to make progress toward those changes.
+If your current situation could be tenable if a few key things change, then you may want to give your supervisor a chance to make progress toward those changes.

 How to resign from a job remotely:

-Wrap up what you can: Even though it’s deuces for you, be a good human and transition tasks to the next project owner and help determine who that is.
+7. Wrap up what you can: Even though it’s deuces for you, be a good human and transition tasks to the next project owner or create documentation for when it is determined who that is.
 If you were documenting your role the whole time, this should be more of a handover process.
 The chances that they’ll find a replacement within 2 weeks is slim to none, so make sure you create documentation for everything you do.

-Start looking for your new job: A door closing is an opening window.
-This chapter is over, but there are plenty of legit remote companies where you can start over.
+9. Start looking for your next thing: A door closing is an opening window.
+This chapter is over, but there are plenty of legit remote companies where you can start over, or do something entirely new.

 Email template for resigning remotely